-But what if you don't receive a Form 1099?
+But what if you do not receive a Form 1099?
 Is it like a tree falling in the forest with no one there to hear it?
 Hardly.
 Many people seem to think that if there is no Form 1099, there is no income, but that's not true.
-Numerous kinds of payments aren't required to be reported on a Form 1099.
-And even if the payment is clearly required to be the subject of a Form 1099, the fact that the defendant fails to issue one doesn't mean that it isn't income.
+Numerous kinds of payments are not required to be reported on a Form 1099.
+And even if the payment is clearly

 There are hundreds of pages of tax rules about when companies must issue Forms 1099 for a wide array of payments.
 The forms come in many varieties, including for legal settlements.
-But if you don't receive the form, you still must consider whether it is income or capital gain, for example.
+However, if you do not receive the form, you still must consider whether it is income, capital gain, etc.

-Even if you negotiate that the defendant won't issue a Form 1099 for physical sickness money, you should still evaluate issues like what evidence you have or whether you should disclose the payment on your tax return.
-The language of the settlement agreement doesn't bind the IRS or state taxing authorities.
+Even if you negotiate with the defendant for no Form 1099 for physical sickness money, you should still evaluate what evidence you have and whether you should disclose the payment on your tax return, etc. The language of the settlement agreement does not bind the IRS or state taxing authorities.